dimitri/pgloader.io/content/home.md

     </a>
 </figure>

-I am puslishing a [White Paper](/white-paper/) titled “Migrating to PostgreSQL, Tools and Methodology” where the idea of [Continuous Migration](/continuous-migration/) is explained in more details.
+I am publishing a [White Paper](/white-paper/) titled “Migrating to PostgreSQL, Tools and Methodology” where the idea of [Continuous Migration](/continuous-migration/) is explained in more details.
 The paper also covers migration projects budget decisions and risks mitigation.
 It's